Dungeness crabbers on strike from California to Canada

 “The whole coast is all tied up,” he said.

-Humboldt County fishers went on strike after Humboldt County wholesale buyer Pacific Choice Seafood dropped its price to $2.75, the San Francisco Chronicle reported (http://bit.ly/2iqvHDY).
-Fishers south to Bodega Bay and north to Oregon and Washington joined the strike in solidarity.

-A spokesman for Pacific Choice could not be immediately reached for comment.
+A spokesman for Pacific Choice did not return requests for comment.
+A spokesman for Oregon-based Pacific Seafood, which owns Pacific Choice, also did not return requests for comment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.